jeremyvlegros/jeremyvlegros/_posts/2023-05-19-3-about-me-building-my-dream-job-reason.md

 - "#dream_jobs"
 ---

-## *Surviving "happy" or surviving "unhappy" ?*
+A job is always renting my alive time, for money :

-Working a job that I like with a low income, is surviving.
+- a job that I like with a low income, is surviving

-Working a job that I don't like with a moderate income is surviving.
+- a job that I don't like with a moderate income is surviving

-Working a job that I don't like with high income and low ethics is surviving.
+- a job that I don't like with high income and low ethics is surviving

-I am trading time of my life for something, I want that something to be happiness.

-Happiness for me only comes if my logic and my feeling are agreeing about choices I make.
+In the end I asked myself which one I preferred :
+- surviving happy ?
+- surviving unhappy ?